protubero/beanstore/README.md

 BeanStore store = builder.build();
 ```

-The building of a store is a process with the following steps:
+Building a store is a process consisting of the following steps:

-* Read the file from the beginning to the end
+* Read the file from the beginning to the end, extracting all change events
-* Creating a map-only interim store by applying all
+* Build up a interim store with map based entities only by applying the change events one after the other

-What happens, if you try to load data from a file with objects of entity X stored in it without registering entity X?
-When data is loaded, a so called interim store is created where all data is stored as maps.
-If, after all migrations were applied, there are still an objects  store When the builder detects entities loads the data from the file
-autoCreateEntities
+* Applying migrations or, if the store is new, apply the store init code
+* the interim store is transformed into the actual store.
+For bean based entities the respective maps are replaced by bean instances.

+At this point, various situations can arise that the library must take action on

+* The loaded data contains instances of entities which were not registered with the builder
+* The loaded data contains properties which are not available in the registered bean class

+In the first case, Beanstore will raise an error.
+However, you can instruct the library to automatically create the missing entities in these cases by setting the builder flag _autoCreateEntities_ to true.
+This will automatically create map based entities.

+> [!NOTE]
+> A challenge of the persistence approach is making data accessible.
+E.g. if you find a file on your system that you know contains Beanstore data.
+How can you check the data without using the application that wrote the data?
+The _autoCreateEntities_ flag allows data to be loaded without knowing the entities beforehand.
+Note that you will still need access to any custom Kryo serializers that may have been used to write the data!

 ### Advanced Kryo Configuration